jakelever/civicmine/README.md

 ## Instructions for Use

 A full run of CIViCmine will take some time as the large corpora need to be downloaded and parsing takes a long time.
 A cluster is strongly recommended for this task.
-PubRunner uses Snakemake for execution and can therefore be used on most clusters.

 A test run (which is what the Travis-CI test does) can be executed with:
 ```
-pubrunner --test .
+MODE=test snakemake --cores 1
 ```

-The full run can be executed with:
+The full run can be executed after you've downloaded and converted the [BioText](https://github.com/jakelever/biotext) data with the command below, pointing BIOTEXT to the directory with the BioText BioC XML files.
 ```
-pubrunner .
+MODE=full BIOTEXT=$BIOTEXT snakemake --cores 1
 ```

+Practically, you'll likely want to use a cluster to parallelize this.
+Please refer to the [Snakemake documentation](https://snakemake.readthedocs.io/en/stable/executing/cluster.html) for information about how to use a cluster.

+For uploading the output to Zenodo, this project uses [bigzenodo](https://pypi.org/project/bigzenodo/) and the [submission.json](https://github.com/jakelever/civicmine/blob/master/submission.json) file.

 ## Inputs

 The project uses wordlists from the [BioWordlists](https://github.com/jakelever/biowordlists) project for cancers, genes, drugs, variants and conflicting terms.
 The corpora used are PubMed abstracts and full-text papers from the PubMed Central Open Access Subset.
 While processing the full-text articles, subsection headers (e.g. Results) are also extracted to make it easier to locate where statements are made.
 The list of possible headers extracted can be found [here](https://github.com/jakelever/pubrunner/blob/master/subsectionHeaders.md).
-The actual extraction is managed by PubRunner.

 We have annotated 800 sentences that comprise the civicmine_corpus which are used for training a Kindred classifier.
 This data can be found in the [data/](https://github.com/jakelever/civicmine/tree/master/data) directory and has been split into training and test sets.